huiquanR/Papers-and-Slides/README.md

 # Research Projects, Papers, Slides and Media Outlets #
 I am a sociologist who are interested in public opinion, political culture, Internet and social media, Asia/China Studies, and Quantitative/Qualitative Methods.
 Here are a list of my published and ongoing research projects - including the papers, presentation slides (PPT/Beamer), and some notes.
-Feel free to reach me via email if you are interested in them, which should be easy to find.
+Feel free to reach me via email (which should be easy to find) if you are interested in them.

 Project        | Title / Notes | Links
 ---------------| ------------- | ----------